Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A. Create a variable group in Project1** ✅

 Answer: A

 Use a variable group to store values that you want to control and make available across multiple pipelines.

-### Question #65
+### Question #55 💩💩💩

 You have an Azure subscription that contains an Azure key vault named Vault1, an Azure pipeline named Pipeline1, and an Azure SQL database named DB1.

 Pipeline1 is used to deploy an app that will authenticate to DB1 by using a password.

-You need to store the password in Vault1.
-The solution must ensure that the password can be accessed by Pipeline1.
+**You need to store the password in Vault1.
+The solution must ensure that the password can be accessed by Pipeline1**.

 What should you do?
 To answer, select the appropriate options in the answer area.